Now! (1979–1981 magazine): History and profile

 Issue one featured on the cover a grainy black-and-white photograph of Brigadier Khalil al-Azzawi, director of Iraqi Military Intelligence with the banner "Exclusive: How this man's agents spy on Britain..." and a tag for a "Special NOW!
 Enquiry" on "What the Young Generation really thinks".
-Its editor was Anthony Shrimsley, Marketing Director (ex-Daily Mirror) Derek Rogers, and senior staff and contributors included, Frank Johnson, Clive Barnes, Art Buchwald and Patrick Hutber.
+Senior staff and contributors included, Frank Johnson, Clive Barnes, Art Buchwald and Patrick Hutber.